"The Expert Authority You Can Trust"

 Address any pathogenic bacteria over growth, parasites or candida yeast issues.
-You might want to do this stool test to determine what the problem is so it can be treated correctly.
+You might want to do this stool test to determine if these pathogens are a problem is so it can be treated correctly.
 Candida issues can be addressed by doing this cleanse.

 Supplement with zinc and Vitamin D daily.
 You can test your Vitamin D levels here if you would rather not take it without knowing if this is an issue.
 Any reading on the test of 29 or below is insufficient, ideal levels are in the 50's, and you will need to supplement.
 Same goes for zinc and you could do this test first to see if it is an issue or not.